hprtc/website/members.md

   4. Keys are not to be lent or shared with non-members at any time

 ## Club t-shirts

+Fill in [this form](https://forms.gle/5Xp6DEkxVfnBVrMcA).
+Then click below to pay.

 <script async src="https://js.stripe.com/v3/pricing-table.js"></script>
 <stripe-pricing-table pricing-table-id="prctbl_1NW7mkJNJiUn3wOdrDq0zHIX"